ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 Content

->> Content is a unit of data that can be respresented as bytes that can be transferred between two endpoints over a transport connection.
+>> Content is a unit of data that can be represented as bytes that can be transferred between two endpoints over a transport connection.
 The bytes within a unit of Content are assumed to be ordered within the unit itself.
 That is, if an application does not care about the order in which a peer receives two distinct spans of bytes, those spans of bytes are considered independent units of Content.
 Content may or may not be usable if incomplete or corrupted.
 Boundaries of Content may or may not be understood or transmitted by transport protocols.
 That is, what one application considers to be two units of Content sent on a stream-based transport may be treated as a single unit of Content by the application on the other side.

 Send